FlexiGIS/FlexiGIS/README.md

 ```console
 (_env_name) user@terminal:~/FlexiGIS/code$ make all
 ```
-make-all executes multiple make commands for the OSM data, from download to the simulation of load and PV profiles for the urban infrastructures.
+make-all executes multiple make options for the OSM data, from download to the simulation of load and PV profiles for the urban infrastructures.
 However, you can run these step one after the other by running
 ```console
 (_env_name) user@terminal:~/FlexiGIS/code$ make download
 ```